Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Transmission line modeling

 \section{Transmission line modeling}

-For the sake of completeness and better understanding of the proposed heuristics we present here a short description of the transmission line modeling.
-We utilize the so-called $\pi$-model illustrated in Figure \ref{trmod}.
-The parameters of the model are the series impedance, $z = r + \myspecial{j} x$, the total charging susceptance $b$, the transformation ratio $\tau$ and the shift angle $\theta_{\mbox{shift}}$.
-Transformer brakes the symmetry between the \enquote{from} end, positioned next to the transformer, and the \enquote{to} end of the line.
+For the sake of completeness and better understanding of the proposed heuristics, a short description of the transmission line modeling is presented here.
+The so-called $\pi$-model from \cite{matpower} is utilized.
+Parameters of the line model are the series impedance, $z = r + \myspecial{j} x$, the total charging susceptance, $b$, the transformation ratio, $\tau$, and the shift angle $\theta_{\mbox{shift}}$.
+A transformer breaks the symmetry between the \enquote{from} end, positioned next to the transformer, and the \enquote{to} end of the line.